Hi, I'm Sofia!

-I am a passionate advocate and community leader.
+Service and leadership are a rewarding part of my professional identity.
 I currently hold a Governor-appointed, Senate-confirmed position on the Oregon Board of Psychology.
 I am the Past President of the Oregon Association for Multicultural Counseling and Development, served as the Secretary of the Oregon Counseling Association, and served on the American Counseling Association Anti-Racism Taskforce in 2020.

 I am the proud daughter of Muslim immigrants and am a first-generation college student.
-I have been teaching in PSU's Counselor Education Department since 2020.
+I have been an adjunct instructor in Portland State University's Counselor Education Department since 2020.

 Current clients and supervisees can view my calendar and request an appointment by clicking below and signing in.